Best Fitness Watches

 Setting your goals and your motivation will give you clarity on how to best use your fitness watch.
 Once you have these clearly laid out, you can select the proper fitness watch for your needs and goals.
 As many coaches will tell you, winners keep score.

 Your fitness watch helps you keep score on your daily progress.
 Don’t only compare yesterday to today.
 Set benchmarks such as 30 or 90 days to see where the real progress is.
 Use that to motivate yourself and set new, more challenging goals.

 And if you find yourself stuck, find a support group (either in person or online) to share your goals and results with.
 Accountability partners, coaches, and friends are important factors in any successful fitness regime.

 Q: What do fitness watches do?

-A: Fitness watches seem to be Inspector Gadget do-all gizmos to help with all fitness needs.
-While the options vary, and we are yet to find one that will blend the protein shake for you, expect at the very least for fitness watches to track steps and distance.
+Fitness watches seem to be Inspector Gadget do-all gizmos to help with all fitness needs.
+While the options vary, and we are yet to find one that will blend the protein shake for you, except at the very least for fitness watches to track steps and distance.

 Some fitness watches have a sleep tracker, perspiration, skin temperature and blood oxygen levels.

 Q: What does a sleep tracker do?